rlpacheco/abseff_R/README.md

 "Base 1000"

-"The baseline risk with control group is 385 per 1000"
+"The risk with control group is 385 per 1000"

 "The anticipated absolute effects is 319 per 1000 (95% CI = 242 to 396 )."